aspose-words/Aspose.Words-Documentation/python_via_dotnet/getting-started/how-to-run-the-examples/_index.md

 To run the examples, open your favorite command prompt:

-- Change the directory to the dirrectory with example of interest.
+- Change the directory to the directory with example of interest.
 - Run the example with Python, for example:
 {{< highlight python >}}
 python .\base_conversions.py